On head-to-head results as tie-breaker and consequent opportunities for collusion: The simulation model

+In all groups, the outcomes of the games are simulated according to the model above in order to obtain the probability of each type of collusion opportunity.
+For robust collusion, it is sufficient to simulate the first two rounds.
+However, in the case of conditional collusion, we take the result of the other match played in the last round into account and consider the opportunity valid only if the outcome of that match is the required one (for example, it is a draw if the conditions of CC3 hold).

-The competitiveness of any group format can be assessed by simulating the first two rounds of the games to obtain the probability of each type of collusion opportunity.
-The number of iterations $N$ affects the reliability of the results: when a probability $p$ of an event is estimated by its relative frequency in the simulation, the margin of error required for 99\% confidence is approximately $2.6 \sqrt{p(1-p)} / \sqrt{N}$.
-Our choice of $N=1$ million essentially means that it is sufficient to focus on relative frequencies because the margin of error is at most $0.13$\%.
+The number of iterations $N$ affects the reliability of the results.
+Since the probability $p$ of an event is estimated by its relative frequency in the simulation, the margin of error required for the 99\% confidence interval is approximately $2.8 \sqrt{p(1-p)} / \sqrt{N}$.
+Due to our choice of $N=1$ million, it is sufficient to focus on relative frequencies because the margin of error is at most $\left( 2.8 \times \sqrt{0.5 \times 0.5} \right) / 1000 = 0.007$\%.

+The organiser can decide the order of group matches.
+Denote the four teams by $T1$--$T4$ according to their strengths.
+Each team plays three games in the group, thus, three scheduling options exist for the last round, where potential match-fixing may arise: \begin{itemize} \item Schedule S1: $T1$ plays against $T2$ and $T3$ plays against $T4$; \item Schedule S2: $T1$ plays against $T3$ and $T2$ plays against $T4$; \item Schedule S3: $T1$ plays against $T4$ and $T2$ plays against $T3$. \end{itemize} Table~\ref{Table4} uncovers that the Elo rating sometimes implies a quite different ranking compared to the official seeding.
+In these cases, the teams are labelled according to their Elo ratings since our simulation model does use them as a measure of strength.

+The simulations have been implemented in Python 3.7.7.
+The computation time of the 1 million simulation runs is below 30 minutes on a standard laptop for all the six groups and one given schedule.
+Computation time increases linearly with the number of iterations and the number of schedules but it does not make much sense to choose more than 1 million runs as discussed above.